MapsPeople/docs/src/content/cms/index.md

 In the CMS there are different levels of users, which has an effect on what you have access to.
 For example, an "Admin" level user has access to Solution-level settings, whereas an "Editor" primarily has access to create and edit Locations on the Map.
 This documentation is written with an **Admin** user level in mind.

-* **Admin** - Administrators have full access to all menu points and options shown in the list above.
+* **Administrator** - Administrators have full access to all menu points and options shown in the list above.
-* **Editor** - Editors can create new Locations, edit and delete existing Locations.
+* **Editor** - Editors have more limited access than Administrators, being limited to creating new Locations, alongside editing and deleting existing Locations.

 ## Interface Overview